The Quranic command to follow the "millat" of Abraham

 God in his infinite wisdom knows that certain Quranic concepts will be disputed by various people.
 The concept of "millat Ibrahim" is one example.
 As a result, God assures us that the Quran provides explanations for all things (16:89).
 When we consider the word "millat" we find further evidence in the Quran to confirm that the word "millat" does not refer to the religious rituals and practises and that the correct meaning is creed:

-"I have forsaken the 'millat' of people who do not believe in God, and with regard to the Hereafter, they are disbelievers."
+"I have left behind the creed of a people who do not believe in God, and with regard to the Hereafter, they are disbelievers."
 12:37

 These words, which were uttered by the prophet Joseph, speak of the "millat" of those who are atheists, they do not believe in God nor the Hereafter.
 Atheists do not have a religion and thus they do not follow any religious rituals and practises, but we are told in 12:37 that have a "millat" (which is atheism).
 This glorious verse gives us further evidence that the word "millat" as used in the Quran means creed and not the religious practises.